Jacob of Edessa: History

-Jacob authored a Chronicle that serves as a continuation of the Chronicon of Eusebius.This work is referenced and quoted by Michael the Syrian in book 7 of his own Chronicle.
+Jacob authored a Chronicon (Chronicle) that serves as a continuation of the Chronicon of Eusebius.This work is referenced and quoted by Michael the Syrian in book 7 of his own Chronicle.
 John of Litharb later wrote a continuation of Jacob's Chronicle, extending it to the year 726, which is also mentioned by Michael.

 However, the original text of Jacob's continuation has largely been lost, with only 23 leaves surviving in a manuscript housed in the British Library.
 A detailed account of these leaves can be found in Wright's Catalogue (1062), and an edition of this material has been published in the CSCO by E.W.
 Brooks.

 Grammar

 Jacob made significant contributions to the Syriac language and script, particularly the West Syriac (Serṭā) tradition.
 Early Syriac lacked a consistent system for marking vowels, relying on sporadic dot notation.
 Jacob introduced five vowel signs adapted from Greek, written above the line as miniature symbols.
 This innovation remains a hallmark of West Syriac writing of the Syriac Orthodox Church, Syriac Catholic Church, and Maronite Church.
 He also refined the use of consonants as vowel indicators and attempted, unsuccessfully, to introduce the Greek practice of writing vowels on the same line as consonants.
 His Letter to George, bishop of Serugh, on orthography is ans important testimony to his insistence on scribal precision, and sets forth the importance of fidelity by scribes in the copying of minutiae of spelling.